 For photography, the most complicated season is certainly winter.
 On the one hand, there are the problems associated with photographers and equipment, on the other hand, the decidedly less brilliant colors than in other seasons.
 As far as the photographer is concerned, the main problem is the cold: having to go around with gloves, wind, or snow protection certainly does not help photography and many photographers are “discouraged” by reducing photographic trips to a minimum.

-Similar is true for the equipment: at very low temperatures the batteries suffer drastically reducing their duration, the risk of wetting the camera or the lenses is greater.
+Similar is true for the equipment: at very low temperatures the batteries suffer drastically reducing their duration, and the risk of wetting the camera or the lenses is greater.

 If you like snow photography, you might be wondering how to photograph snowflakes in a magical way you often see on the internet.
 Snowflake photographs are, without a doubt, gorgeous pieces of art.
 Every snowflake is different which makes every image unique.